 The best way to reveal blind spots and enable creative thinking is to have a fresh pair of eyes and ears examining and challenging current beliefs.
 Almost always, an outside, unbiased and objective perspective is required.

 Typically, successors have become excellent managers – effectively allocating resources, driving productivity, and adroitly responding to day-to-day demands.
 However, the role of manager is often one of reacting to issues as they arise and then developing tactics to address them.
 Leaders, on the other hand, need to think strategically.
 They need to develop strategies that address problems, rather than to develop tactics that address symptoms.

 The reality here is that “solving” a symptom (instead of the underlying problem) usually leads to the creation of more challenges.
 Additionally, addressing a symptom is simply a band-aid.
 The problem never goes away.
 The key to developing a great strategy is to spend time identifying the real problem.
 A successor needs to learn how to dig deep enough into a situation to uncover the problem.
 Only by accurately identifying a problem can an effective strategy be developed.

 An owner (or a competent executive coach) needs to mentor a successor in how to uncover problems and create sound strategies.
 This process will help a successor develop critical thinking, sound judgment, and strategic thinking – all required to successfully take a company into the future.

 By grooming a successor beyond the mechanics of a business, an owner will increase the likelihood of business continuity, and ensure future cash flow and profitability.

-If you’d like help assessing and developing a successor, give us a call – 503-928-7685.
-We offer executive assessments and executive coaching – all designed to help successors succeed.
+If you’d like help assessing and developing a successor, give us a call.
+We offer assessments and executive coaching – all designed to help successors succeed.
 In addition, we work with owners to strategize on how they can best mentor their successor.